 Beneficial State Bank

-When complete, Framework will be the tallest mass timber building in the United States, and the first code-designated highrise built of wood.
+If construction proceeds, Framework will be the tallest mass timber building in the United States, and the first code-designated highrise built of wood.
 The 12-story, 90,000-sf mixed-use project is designed with a resilient, post-tensioned rocking cross-laminated timber (CLT) core to meet enhanced seismic performance objectives.
 The gravity framing of the structure includes CLT floor panels over a glulam post and beam structure.

 Framework will accommodate ground-level retail, five floors of offices, five floors of affordable housing, and a rooftop amenity space.